HolyCorn-Software/modernuser/modernuser-changes.md

 .

-Fixed git issue.
-Corrected minor bug related to storage of permissions.

-Improved performance by caching profile information.
+Improved performance by caching several types of data.